-A light and fluffy lemon cupcake topped with a swirl of creamy mixed berry buttercream!
+A light and fluffy lemon cupcake recipe topped with a swirl of creamy berry buttercream!
 Perfect for summer get togethers!

-Baking Tools You Need To Make These Perfect Vanilla Cupcakes:
+Baking Tools You Need To Make These Lemon Cupcakes:

 - Cupcake Pans – My favorite cupcake pans are these ones from Wilton and these ones from Chicago Metallic.